mukundsolanki/Vaachak/README.md

 ## **Contributions**
 So here's the call to action, folks.
 Whether you're a developer, enthusiast, or someone passionate about making a difference, Vaachak welcomes you to contribute to this incredible initiative.
-#### 🚀Join the Vaachak Revolution - Where Communication Knows No Bounds! 🚀